falkolab/com.falkolab.maskedimage/README.md

     </Alloy>

-Give me a star if the widget was useful for you or
+Give me a star if the widget was useful for you.